Therapy offers you a chance to express your deepest feelings, worries and anxieties to a person who is trained to help.

 Do you accept insurance?

 I am direct pay at the time of service and accept most major credit and debit cards, cash and checks.
 I do not invoice clients or offer payment plans.
 I offer a statement to clients who wish to submit requests for payment to their insurance company for reimbursement.
 It’s always a good idea to call them if you’re counting on reimbursement.

 What is EMDR therapy?

 EMDR stands for Eye Movement Desensitization and Reprocessing.
 This is a therapeutic technique that involves talking about a traumatic event while experiencing visual, touch or sound signals that move back and forth.
 The therapist gradually facilitates your awareness towards thoughts and sensations that are positive and empowered as you follow the sound, sight or touch.

-I am certified in EMDR therapy and provide EMDR when appropriate in the safety and comfort of my office.
-Not every client or every problem should be addressed using EMDR.
+I am certified in EMDR therapy and provide EMDR therapy when appropriate in the safety and comfort of my office.
+Not every client or every problem should be addressed using EMDR therapy.
 Ask me if you would like more information about this treatment approach.